About Crown Roulette

 Straights are a losing hand in Crown Roulette.
 A straight is not going to improve to a better hand.
 While pairs and three of a kind will improve to a fullhouse a good amount of the time.
 A straight will lose most of the time.

-Sometimes you might win anyway but you beating the odds here is not a good choice.
+Sometimes you might win anyway but your chance of beating the odds here is not a good.

 With so few cards in the deck, the odds of making a flush are somewhat better.
 But this still is a very weak hand.

 The facts are going all in on the flop with a straight flush draw is going to be a losing play long term.
 The times you make it will not cover the times you lose.